the reward for a job well done is another job

 Permalink

-Now she has to, or at least definitely should, leave Ravounel to spend weeks, and probably months, in Westcrown debating a constitution.
+Now there is a convention in Westcrown, and she has to, or at least definitely should, leave Ravounel to spend weeks, and probably months, there debating a constitution.
 At least she was able to find some Andoren immigrants (Milanites, naturally) who can explain how this is meant to work.
 And she managed to discourage Jackdaw from standing for election to the convention, through a mix of reverse psychology and arguments that attending it as a delegate from Ravounel would be legitimizing Cheliax's claim to Ravounel.
 Well.
 Probably.
 She still doesn't know exactly who Jackdaw is.

-She picks stewards to give responsibility while she's away, and then bodyguards to bring with her - after the years she's had, she's entitled to a little paranoia - and makes her way to Westcrown.
+She picks stewards and staff to give responsibility while she's away, and a larger selection of enchanted items from the archducal vault, and then bodyguards to bring with her - after the years she's had, she's entitled to a little paranoia - and makes her way to Westcrown.
+Rexus Rictocora is officially Vice Mayor now and will handle anything but a major crisis.

 Here Ends This Thread